 Step 1: Initial Market Research

 Because business naming is primarily a creative process, the last thing you want to do is jump right into it.
 You’ve got to give your brain some frames of reference, and the first being a clear idea of what sort of names are popular—both trending for new businesses, but also popular amongst the biggest and most established brands.

 Here are a few simple ways to do market research.

 A simple search of “hottest startups” (you might want to add the year) will return hundreds of lists of the latest and greatest new business names that are doing well in the marketplace.
 “Top companies in the world” will return information on the most popular brands (typically by market value).
 And replacing “the world” with your country will result in a more localised view on what’s working closer to home.

 Google Trends is where you can do some more advanced research to see how various brand names and words are performing in terms of global and local interest over time.

-Also, as an aside, you might notice certain months where a word or topic relating to your business peaks or dips significantly (like the trend report for the word “accounting” shown below, with big dips every December).
-This is definitely worth noting in relation to the timing around launching your new business, product or service—capitalising on peaks and avoiding dips.
+Expert tip: You might notice certain months where a word or topic relating to your business peaks or dips significantly (like the trend report for the word “accounting” shown below, with big dips every December).
+This is definitely worth noting in relation to the timing around launching your new business, product or service—capitalizing on peaks and avoiding dips.